-The key purpose of this committee is to monitor and manage performance, against the business plan and the associated insurance risk, including reinsurance composition.
-The key responsibilities of this committee are to review the Company's underwriting policies, guidelines, authorities, processes and procedures to meet its underwriting risk appetite; advise and monitor on insurance and reinsurance risk profile and exposures; review pricing adequacy and underwriting performance; and assess the Company's underwriting opportunities within its chosen markets.
+The key purpose of this committee is to monitor and manage performance, against the business plan and the associated insurance risk.
+The key responsibilities of this committee are to review the Company's underwriting policies, guidelines, authorities, processes and procedures to meet its underwriting risk appetite; review underwriting performance; and assess the Company's underwriting opportunities within its chosen markets.

-The Underwriting Committee consists of three members, including the Chief Executive Officer, the Head of Underwriting and the Head of Risk and Compliance.
-The Head of Claims is an attendee.
-The Chairman may request individual Company underwriters or other staff members to attend meetings, as and when required.
+The Underwriting Committee consists of four members, including the Chief Executive Officer, the Head of Underwriting, the Chief Risk Officer and Head of Compliance and the Head of Claims.
+The Chair may request individual Company underwriters or other staff members to attend meetings, as and when required.